DennisAndradeRJ/telesign-node/README.md

 ### Save Phone Number
 This node will save the phone number to the user profile to use it in future authentication flows.
+For admins only: It will check if the Phone Number attribute name is valid in order to retrieve or save the phone number in the store.

 ## Configuring Telesign SMS Auth Tree